-III.
-IDENTIFYING FAULT TOLERANCE STRATEGIES
+3. IDENTIFYING FAULT TOLERANCE STRATEGIES

-The key insight that enables our approach is that fault tolerance functionality of RESTful applications follows welldefined patterns.
-It is by organizing fault tolerance functionality around these patterns that our approach enables higher degrees reusability and extensibility than the existing state of the art.
+The key insight that enables our approach is that fault tolerance functionality of RESTful applications follows well-defined patterns.
+By organizing fault tolerance functionality around these patterns, our approach enables higher degrees reusability and extensibility than the existing state of the art.

-To identify fault tolerance patterns, we have examined several representative prior approaches to making services more reliable.
-These approaches range from replicating SOAP web services [9], [10], [11] to introducing transactional processing [12], as well as adding special fault tolerance code to server and client sides of a service-oriented application [13], [14].
+To identify fault tolerance patterns, we have examined several representative prior approaches to increasing service reliability.
+These approaches range from replicating SOAP web services [5, 8, 10] to introducing transactional processing [11], as well as adding special fault tolerance code to server and client sides of a service-oriented application [21, 27].
 Although our approach focuses on client-side fault tolerance, we were able to apply lessons learned from all these approaches when designing FT-REST.

 To handle a fault, it must first be detected.
-The faults in RESTful applications that we aim at handling stem from three classes of abnormalities: network volatility, service outages, and internal service errors.
+The faults in RESTful applications we aim at handling stem from three abnormality classes: network volatility, service outages, and internal service errors.
 Setting and detecting a timeout can usually reliably detect the first two conditions.
 The challenge is to choose a timeout value that is meaningful for the application at hand and its operating environment.
 Therefore, timeouts must be easy to specify and fine-tune as necessary.
 HTTP was designed to convey server-side errors as numerical status codes.
 In particular, the codes with values greater than 200 indicate a deviation from a normal execution.